AdamKobus/compose-navigation/README.md

 ### Discarding navigation actions

-With `NavActionVerifier` you can discard `NavActions` that don't meet you criteria.
+With `NavActionVerifier` you can discard `NavActions` that don't meet your criteria.

 ```kotlin
 object AppNavActionVerifier : NavActionVerifier {